Publication 102, Sales to the United States Government

 Lead-Acid Battery Fees

-Government entities are subject to both the California battery fee and manufacturer battery fee.
-The definition of a person who is subject to the fees, includes the United States and its agencies and instrumentalities to the extent permitted by law.
-For additional information, see our Tax and Fee Guide, Lead Acid Battery Fees.
+Government entities are subject to both the California Battery Fee and Manufacturer Battery Fee.
+The definitions of a person or manufacturer who are subject to the fees, as applicable, include, among other government entities, the United States and its agencies and instrumentalities to the extent permitted by law.
+For additional information, see our Lead-Acid Battery Fees Guide.

 Documentation required for your records

-When you make a tax-exempt sale or lease, be sure to retain documentation that clearly shows that the transaction is tax-exempt.
-For sales to the U.S. government, documentation can include items such as:
+When you make a tax-exempt sale or lease, be sure to retain documentation clearly showing the transaction is tax-exempt.
+For sales to the United States (U.S.) government, documentation can include items such as:

 - Government purchase orders,